Skip to content

 NHS Complaints Advocacy

-The NHS advocacy service can provide you with information on how to make a complaint.
+The NHS complaints advocacy can provide you with information on how to make a complaint.
 If you require additional support due to mental ill-health, learning disability or communication difficulties the advocates can help you to make a complaint.

 General Advocacy

 Help is available if you are aged 18 or over, have a disability, mental ill-health or are a vulnerable person with an issue you need support with.
+For further information please go to the general advocacy information page on the advocacy hub website.

 Care Act Advocacy